Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 There was a time in my life, When I was betwixt and in between, So............ confused as I was, I decided to do nothing, And that has made all the difference.
 Doug Soderstrom, Ph.
 D. December 27, 2004

-Up the ladder: SEASON OF WINTER
+Up the ladder: Occam's Razor

-Down the ladder: In black and white
+Down the ladder: what part

 You must be logged in to leave comments.
 Vote: